komar41/vigma/README.md

 [Video guide]() of all the steps for Windows users.

-## Step 1: Install Anaconda
+## Software Installations

-Follow this [guide](https://docs.anaconda.com/free/anaconda/install/index.html) to install Anaconda.
+- Follow this [guide](https://docs.anaconda.com/free/anaconda/install/index.html) to install Anaconda.

-## Step 2: Install Node

-Follow this [link](https://nodejs.org/en/download/prebuilt-installer) to install Node.
+- Follow this [link](https://nodejs.org/en/download/prebuilt-installer) to install Node.
 Prebuilt installer is the easiest way to perform installation.

-# Project Setup
+## Project Setup

 Download a zipped version of emogis from [here](https://github.com/komar41/eMoGis).
 Check the image below for reference on how to download the zip file from the link.